Joshua-Southby/GRC-Portfolio/NIST-CSF-Gap-Analysis/Risk-Register.md

 3. Centralised Logging and Monitoring - Helps detect suspicious activity and respond faster to incidents.

-4.mPatch Management Process - Ensures systems are updated reguarly to reduce vulnerabilities.
+4. Patch Management Process - Ensures systems are updated reguarly to reduce vulnerabilities.

 5. Vendor Risk Assessments - Checks the security of thrid-party vendors before and during engagement.